Athletes Who Own Franchises | FranchiseCoach

 Networking and Connections

-Throughout their careers, players build extensive networks of contacts, including other athletes, celebrities, and business leaders.
-The Kansas City Current, a professional sports team, is a prime example of this, with its association with prominent players like Patrick Mahomes highlighting the significance of such connections within the local sports community.
+Throughout their careers, athletes build extensive networks of contacts, including other athletes, celebrities, and business leaders.
+The Kansas City Current, a professional sports team, is a prime example of this, with its association with prominent athletes like Patrick Mahomes highlighting the significance of such connections within the local sports community.

 These connections can be invaluable when it comes to business opportunities, partnerships, and marketing efforts.
 They often leverage these connections to enhance their business ventures.